 Lapos-Lapos Cave is one of my recently discovered sites and things to do in Toledo.
-Set perfectly inside a mountain in ba, this cavern has lovely chambers with wondrous rock formations and features.
+Set perfectly inside a mountain in Toledo, this cavern has lovely chambers with wondrous rock formations and features.
 What’s more, it has a breathtaking cliff with impressive overlooking views of Toledo and its neighboring town.

 A word of advice, try to climb the cliff before sunset.
 Trust me, the sunset views here are nothing short of glorious.